dbernhard-0x7CD/CookieBlock-Consent-Crawler/README.md

   test the crawler, and some scripts to retrieve domain sources and filter out duplicate domains.
 * The folder `database_processing` offers scripts to further process the databases collected by the consent crawler, and to extract a JSON formatted file of each unique cookie in the database.
+  * The file `extract_cookies_from_db.py` is used to generate a JSON file which can be used as trainingdata
 * The scripts in `cookie_statistics_analysis` uses the JSON file produced through `extract_cookies_from_db.py` to compute several statistics from the collected cookies.
 It also contains scripts that were used to automatically query cookie categories from Cookiepedia.

 For more details, please refer to their respective READMEs: